Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Architectural Trends and System Level Energy Efficiency

 \subsection{The Problem of Dark Silicon}

-For decades, Dennard scaling permitted more transistors, faster transistors, and energy efficient transistors with each new process node, justifying the enormous costs required to develop each new process node.
+For decades, Dennard scaling permitted more transistors, faster transistors, and energy efficient transistors with each new process node, justifying the costs required to develop each new process node.
 Dennard scaling’s failure led the industry to race down the multicore path, which for some time permitted performance scaling for parallel and multitasking workloads, permitting the economics of process scaling to hold.
 The next problem that all chips have had to deal with over the last decade is that of \textit{dark silicon}.
-Several studies, like \cite{tocs12:dark-silicon} show that regardless of chip organization, architecture or topology, the runtime software (at OS/firmware/hardware levels) must essentially shut off several parts of the silicon due to fundamental power and thermal limits.
+Several studies, like Esmaeilzadeh et al. \cite{tocs12:dark-silicon} show that regardless of chip organization, architecture or topology, the runtime software (at OS/firmware/hardware levels) must essentially shut off several parts of the silicon due to fundamental power and thermal limits.
 This part of the hardware is termed as \textit{dark silicon}.

-Even at 22 nm, 21\% of a fixed-size chip is powered off, and at 8 nm, this number grows to more than 50\%.
+Due to dark silicon, even if the increased number of transistors is used to implement additional processor cores, not all available cores can be powered at the same time, to avoid overloading the thermal budget of the chip.
+Recent designs, especially in power-constrained devices, use dedicated co-processors to run particular tasks in a power-optimized fashion that can be turned off when not in use.
+These designs rely heavily on aggressive power gating, dynamic voltage and frequency scaling and are organized into fine-grained power and voltage domains.
 Software and operating system guided energy efficiency is all the more paramount since higher layer of intelligent software should devise strategies for aggressively powering on/off different components of the system based on the usage scenario.

+Other techniques are being explored as well to mitigate the effect of dark silicon.
+Asynchronous circuits is one such technique.
+While synchronous circuits use a single global control signal, which is active at times even when there is no processing needed in a particular pipeline, asynchronous circuits are only active when workloads are in local pipelines.
+Techniques like desynchronization are used to convert a synchronous circuit into an asynchronous one.
+Boundary synchronization is another technique that is used to perform synchronization of signals as they cross clock and voltage domains.
+Krstic et al. \cite{async-circuits} provide a detailed survey of \textit{Globally Asynchronous, Locally Synchronous (GALS) circuits}.
+Another method for reducing power consumption in asynchronous circuits is \textit{energy modulated computing} (Yakovlev \cite{energy-modulated-computing}).
+Here, asynchronous logic uses the power available to it and adjusts the performance to meet that energy level.